Biodiversity, Wildlife and Ecosystem Health (Online Learning) PgProfDev

 What makes this particular masters programme so valuable is not only its time flexibility, but the knowledgeable professors, as well as the diverse pool of students all of which are always engaged and willing to support one another.

 This programme will prepare you for a career in conservation, or help existing wildlife and conservation professionals to secure senior roles in specialist areas.
-Many of our graduates realise a passion for research, advancing into research roles or further study at PhD level.
+Many of our graduates realise their ambitions to change careers, or to take a more active role in promoting the value of nature in their communities and workplaces.
+Others use this programme as a stepping stone to further study and research careers.

 What will you learn?